jvf/vimrc/README.md

 Plugins are added submodules to `pack/jvf/start/`, using vim native packages.
 This requires Vim 8.
 See `:h packages` for more information.

+The directory name should match the actual plugin name.
+The plugin in name is usally the name of the `.vim` file in the `plugin` directory.

 ### Add a plugin

 ```